Whitmore High School, Barry

-Whitmore High School is a co-educational secondary school situated in Barry, Wales.
+Whitmore High School is a co-educational secondary school situated in Barry, Wales, on the site of the former Barry Comprehensive School.

 History

 Whitmore High School was formed in September 2018 during a reform of secondary education in the area, when the single-sex Bryn Hafren Comprehensive School and Barry Comprehensive School became co-educational schools.
 Whitmore High School was based out of the Barry Comprehensive School site.

 In 2018, plans to build a new building for the school were announced, with construction started in September 2019.
+This was part of the Welsh Government's 21st Century Schools Programme.
 Staff and students moved into the new school building in May 2021.